The Windmill Turns Both Ways

 "That's what I'm saying," Naruto said, nodding vigorously.
 "So can you help me out?"

-"You just take this road south," The old guy said, pointing back down the road Naruto had walked in on.
+"You just take this road south," The old guy said, pointing down the road.
 "It's about half a day's travel from here.
 Ah, well, probably less than that for a shinobi.
 I still find it hard to believe you are one, but if you weren't, I guess you wouldn't be fool enough to try to go to Konoha and pass for one."

 "Where's your hitai-ate?"
 Shinji said suddenly, glaring at Naruto.
 "And all your ninja gear?
 And how did you end up here and not even know where Konoha is?"

-"Hm…" Naruto grumbled and rubbed his head.
-"I dunno.
+Naruto grumbled and rubbed his head.
+"I dunno!
 I just woke up a little way into the woods there.
-I don't remember how I got here, so I'm hoping someone at home can figure out what happened.
-Maybe I started sleepwalking," he shrugged nonchalantly.
-Not that it would explain his chakra getting messed up.
-He was only joking with that suggestion.
-Mostly.
+I don't remember how I got here, so I'm hoping someone at home can figure out what happened."

-"It'll be fine," Naruto insisted, nodding.
-"But, um…" he looked down at his feet embarrassedly.
+"It's fine!
+It's fine," Naruto insisted, nodding.
+"But, um…" he looked down at his feet.
 "I need some shoes… I don't have any money on me, but I'll pay you back as soon as I get a chance if you'll let me borrow some."

 They agreed, and even though Shinji protested, they let Naruto take a pair of his shoes.
 They were simple straw tabi, not nearly as good as his ninja sandals, but better than nothing.
 The boys' father also insisted that he take a small pack of onigiri with him.
 Naruto thanked them and promised repayment repeatedly.